Mwinkom/Smart-thermostat/bugs.md

 - **Lines:** Inside #increase and #reduce click handlers
 - **Type:** Function Invocation Bug
 - **Bug Description:**
   The `increaseTemp` and `decreaseTemp` methods were being assigned to variables rather than called, and they were never invoked.
+Instead of executing the method, it was assigned to a variable (e.g., `const increaseRoomTemperature = room.increaseTemp;`), which does nothing because `increaseTemp()` has no return value and relies on side effects.

 - **How I Found It:**
   The temperature remained static on button clicks.
 Logging room.currTemp confirmed no change.
+Upon inspection, I realized the methods were assigned but not invoked.
 - **Fix Implemented:**
+  Replaced the assignment with a direct method call.

   **Original Code:**
   ```js